 As a precautionary measure WRS recommend that all new dwellings built within 250m of a landfill site, or significant area of unknown filled ground, undertake an appropriate risk assessment to determine whether gas protection measures are required.
 These recommendations are also made for other commercial buildings and structures where there may be a risk to human health.
 If the approved risk assessment identifies ground gases or vapours pose an unacceptable risk, a detailed gas protection measures design scheme and verification plan should be developed.
 Prior to construction, it is necessary to demonstrate that the design of the gas protection measures is appropriate for the level of risk associated with the site.
-It is important that the gas protection measures are properly installed and that once installed they are not inadvertently compromised by the actions of follow-on trades.
-Verification during the installation of the gas protection measures is necessary to demonstrate that they have been installed correctly and provide the required level of protection for the lifetime of the development.
+It is important that the gas protection measures is necessary to demonstrate that they have been installed correctly and provide the required level of protection for the lifetime of the development.
 The design, installation and verification of the installation of gas protection measures must be carried out in accordance with current guidance and best practice, namely: